FEWD-Code-Adventures/Hacktober2020/README.md

 ## How to contribute

+ Firstly please give this repo a star, then proceed further to these stpes-
 * Fork this repository by clicking the Fork button in the top right
 * Clone your forked repository by opening your terminal and run the following command: